haihanyin/springbootexamples/questions/01-container-dependency-ioc/ReadMe.md

 ## What does component-scanning do?
 Component-scanning find all beans declared in a certain package and automatically resolve them in application context.
-Configuration `annotation-config` only resolve dependencies with @Auwowired, bean instantiation needs to be made.
+Configuration `annotation-config` only resolve dependencies with @Autowired, bean instantiation needs to be made.

 ## What is the behavior of the annotation @Autowired with regards to field injection, constructor injection and method injection?
 [Field Dependency Injection Considered Harmful](https://www.vojtechruzicka.com/field-dependency-injection-considered-harmful/)